kriss3/dotNetPlaygound/README.md

 # dotNetPlaygound Repository
-Main container for exploration of number of different dotNet concepts in S#.
+Main container for exploration of number of different dotNet concepts in C#.
 This will be full framework project.

 ## Description
 This repo is part of the project: Life as a Code.